imdavi/ImmVisClientLibraryUnity/Docs/tutorial_running_samples.md

 ## Requirements

-- Operating system: Windows / Linux / Mac OS
+- Operating system: Windows, Linux, or macOS
 - [Unity](https://unity.com/) `2020.3.8f1`.
 We recommend the usage of [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) to perform the installation.
 - **Optional but recommended**: [Visual Studio Code](https://code.visualstudio.com/).
 Follow [these instructions](https://code.visualstudio.com/docs/other/unity) to make Unity work with Visual Studio Code.
 Some operating systems might have problems with Intellisense (code auto-completion) and if that is your case, consider installing these softwares:
     - [.NET Framework 4.7.1](https://dotnet.microsoft.com/download/dotnet-framework/net471) (Windows)